 - Patching: Prevent hackers from targeting known vulnerabilities by ensuring that these are patched as soon as possible.

-SaaS security is achieved at the provider level using models designed to protect customer data by separating it into discrete chunks that can be managed, monitored, and secured independently.
+SaaS security is achieved at the provider level using models designed by companies like GuidePoint Security to protect customer data by separating it into discrete chunks that can be managed, monitored, and secured independently.
 This also allows customers to use the same application without compromising their security or performance.
 To provide this level of isolation, SaaS providers deploy a multitenant architecture that enables them to share resources among multiple customers while ensuring that each customer’s data is completely secure and private.

 This multitenant architecture includes a combination of people, processes, and technology controls.